How to help your solicitor

 To represent your interests successfully your solicitor needs information.
 Being candid about your matter, including its history and what you are trying to achieve, will help your solicitor provide better advice.
-It is important for a solicitor to know all details as soon as possible so he or she is not surprised, especially if a court case is involved.
+It is important for a solicitor to know all details as soon as possible so they are not surprised, especially if a court case is involved.
 Facts which may not seem important to you may have significant legal consequences.

 Be honest and lawful

-It is unwise to lie to your solicitor or to expect your solicitor to uphold a mistruth, particularly if you are involved in a court case.
-Solicitors have a duty not to mislead the Court.
+It is unwise to lie to your solicitor or to expect your solicitor to uphold a mistruth.
+Solicitors have a duty not to mislead.
 For instance, if you supply false information in an affidavit or false evidence during a case and you do not allow your solicitor to correct the misinformation, your solicitor must withdraw from your case.
 So you could end up without proper representation and have the expense of finding a new solicitor.